DoubtfulTurnip/unmanic-plugin-reorder-audio-set-default/README.md

 2. **Default Flag Check**: Does the first matching audio stream have the default disposition flag set?

 Files will be processed if:
-- The audio stream order needs to be changed, OR
+- The audio stream order needs to be changed, **OR**
 - The default flag is not set on the first matching audio stream

 This ensures all your media files have both:
-- Correct audio stream order
+- ✅ Correct audio stream order
-- Default flag properly set
+- ✅ Default flag properly set

 ## Technical Details